 “There are many households in our community that are one paycheck away from homelessness,” said Nolan.

 Homefull takes donations of all kinds.
-Click here to donate.Grab the FREE WDTN News App for iPhone or Android.
+Click here to donate.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.